-Revised Standard Available for Public Comment The Recreational Scuba Training Council (RSTC), the secretariat for the American National Standards Institute (ANSI) in regards to recreational diving instructional standards, has revised the Minimum Course Content for Common Hand Signals for Scuba Diving standard and is being submitted to ANSI for accreditation.
-As is a required […]
+The Recreational Scuba Training Council (RSTC), the secretariat for the American National Standards Institute (ANSI) in regards to recreational diving instructional standards, has revised the Minimum Course Content for Common Hand Signals for Scuba Diving standard and is being submitted to ANSI for accreditation.
+As is a required part of the ANSI process, the document is being made available for review.
+Anyone interested in a copy of the revised standard in electronic format can request a copy from Dan Orr, RSTC Coordinator at firstname.lastname@example.org.

 This author has yet to write their bio.Meanwhile lets just say that we are proud WRSTC contributed a whooping 20 entries.